Course unit details:

 Teaching will occasionally and where appropriate draw on expertise from development practitioners based at relevant international organisations such as the United Nations Conference on Trade and Development (UNTAD), the Common Fund for Commodities (CFC), the Commonwealth Secretariat, etc.

-The module is assessed by a 2-hour end of semester exam accounting for 60 per cent of the overall grade, a 1,500-word coursework accounting for 40 per cent of the overall grade.
-In addition, students are asked to deliver a group presentation as a formative assessment.
-Before submitting the coursework, students are asked to exchange their drafts with peers and prepare a group presentation which compares their work.
+The module is assessed by a 2-hour end of semester exam accounting for 60 per cent of the overall grade, a 1,200-word coursework accounting for 40 per cent of the overall grade.
+In addition, students are asked to deliver a presentation as a formative assessment.
+Before submitting the coursework, students are asked to exchange their drafts with peers and prepare a presentation of their work.

 The formative assessment is designed to strengthen students’ presentation and group working skills and provides them with an opportunity to present and receive feedback on their coursework before submission.
 Presentations and subsequent discussions are delivered in a dedicated workshop.